Using Biblical Principles to Help Overcome Fear

 We should never let fear of what others think of us prevent us from doing what is right.
 Their opinion of us does not define us - only God's opinion does.
 And His opinion of us is that we are loved unconditionally.
 So, we can rest in that love and not fear what others think.

 There are many things in this life that we cannot control, but we can choose how we will respond to them.
-For example, we can let fear take over, or we can trust God and be strong and courageous instead.
+For example, we can let fear take over or trust God and be strong and courageous instead.
 When we decide to trust God, He will never leave us or forsake us - He will be with us always.